 G. Non-Compliance: Any member association and/or coach, manager or other individual required to be screened not complying with the AAHA Screening Policy will be referred to the AAHA Disciplinary / Dispute Resolution Committee for appropriate action.

-H. Re-Screening Cycle: Screening checks will be completed on a 4-year cycle with a 25% check for rescreening.
-AAHA may adjust this period on an association-by-association basis to balance the renewal cycle.
+H. Re-Screening Cycle: Screening checks will be completed on a 2-year cycle.